yukiyasuda6030/handson-gitops/readme.md

-# nginx-demo-html5
+# demo-js-nginx-docker-k8s

-This is demo page of html5 on Nginx on Docker and k8s.
+This is demo page of js on Nginx on Docker and k8s.
 But these are still being verified.
-+ html5 demo page.
++ js demo page.
   + Used [particles.js](https://github.com/VincentGarreau/particles.js/).
 + Dockerfile of Nginx + demo page.
 + manifestfiles of k8s.